All in One View

 A list of documentation string standards in Python:

-- The PEP 257 docstring standard was designed by the maintainers of the Python programming langauge.
+- The PEP 257 docstring standard was designed by the maintainers of the Python programming language.

 - The Google Style Guide sets out a docstring format.